 Did you know that we spend a third of our life asleep?
 Sleep is very important for our health and well-being, so it is important to get the right amount of sleep in order to function properly.

 Whether you’re someone who falls asleep the moment you hit the pillow (I promise we’re not jealous), or, the tossing and turning type that tries every sleeping position possible!
-We’ve come up with some great ideas on how you can keep warm in bed.
+We’ve come up with 8 top tips to keep warm in bed.

 Let’s get the most important tip out the way first!
 The way to a good nights’ sleep starts with the room temperature.